RosettaCommons/demos/tutorials/loop_modeling/loop_modeling.md

     $> $ROSETTA3/main/source/bin/loopmodel.linuxgccrelease @flag_refine_loop

 This takes ~2 minutes and produces an output PDB and a score file.
 The output PDB should be closer to the native `3gbn_Ab.pdb` as demonstrated in the PDB `output_files/expected_results/3gbn_refine_loop_0001.pdb`.
+You need to run this multiple times by changing the `nstruc` option to `500` or more.

 Extending the Termini
 ---------------------